Yes, there is such thing as the worst color ever- one that you should never use ever unless you want to evoke disgustful emotions.

 COLORS CAN TRANSFORM

-See examples of how changing color palette can change the look and feel and the emotions associated with a message.
+See examples of how changing the color palette can change the look and feel and the emotions associated with a message.
 Here we have used MONOCHROMATIC Color Palette Scheme

 INTRODUCING SLIDEUPLIFT COLOR PICKER